Doing Breast Cancer in Style

 Dr. Love has since moved from surgery to research, dedicating her life to eradicating breast cancer.
 Her foundation is pushing the envelope on research by getting the public/patient’s voice included in the process.
-I encourage you to join me in supporting her: Join the Dr. Love’s Army of Women (armyofwomen.org) and/or the Health of Women Study (healthofwomenstudy.org).
+I encourage you to join me in supporting her: Join the Dr. Love’s Love Research Army (armyofwomen.org) and/or the Health of Women Study (healthofwomenstudy.org).
 I’m thankful someone like Dr. Susan Love is leading this charge.
 Together, we can eradicate this beast.

 Not that I’m looking forward to it, but when the end comes, I hope they’ll say, “She went in style.”